-Quite simply expressed, a handicap is a numerical value assigned to the ability of a golfer based on recent past performance.
-It is typically equal to the number of strokes over par a player will make.
+Simply expressed, a handicap is a numerical value assigned to a golfer’s ability from past performance.
+It typically equals the number of strokes over par a player will make.
 As the skill of the golfer increases, the number decreases.

-The system has evolved of the years and is now highly regulated.
+The system has evolved over the years and is now highly regulated.
 Computers have added to the management of handicaps.
-Obviously, much still depends on the honesty of the golfer as does the game itself.
+Obviously, much still depends on the honesty of the golfer, as does the game itself.
 The truth is, there is no valor in cheating.

 Course Rating and Slope

 While the handicap system tries to level the playing field for golfers at different levels, the courses range in difficulty.
-The rating of each course, as well as the slope, is also taken into consideration.
+The rating of each course, and the slope, are also taken into consideration.

 Each course will have a specific rating according to the difficulty.